 Below are the top 12 differences between Gitlab CI and Jenkins.

 Key Differences Between Gitlab CI vs Jenkins

-As we have seen the comparison table between Gitlab CI and Jenkins now we will talk about the key differences between them:
+As we have seen in the comparison table between Gitlab CI and Jenkins, now we will talk about the key differences between them:

 - With the help of Gitlab, you can manage Git repositories with complete control over branches and other aspects to keep your code secured and safe from threats.
 Whereas in Jenkins’s case, you can manage repositories, but up to some extent only, you might not have complete control over branches and other aspects.

 - As Gitlab is “FREE” and “Self-Hosted, that’s why developers chose it; on the other hand, Jenkins is “FREE OPEN SOURCE” and “Hosted-Internally” that’s why coders use it.

 - In Gitlab CI, each project will have a tracker that will track the issue and perform code reviews to enhance efficiency, whereas, in Jenkins, it has change set supports and easy process for installation & configuration.

 Gitlab CI vs Jenkins Comparison Table

 Let’s see some more differences between Gitlab CI vs Jenkins through a comparison table for clear understanding:

 |Built-in CI|CD||You don’t need to install anything for continuous integration and continuous delivery, as it already has both as a built-in feature.||Similarly, Jenkins also supports continuous integration and continuous delivery; depending on your requirement, you can use these features.|